leok7v/leok7v.github.io/page1.md

 Education:
 ---
- * MS in Math and CS from Novosibirsk University (USSR 1980-85)
+ * MS in Math and CS from Novosibirsk State University (USSR 1980-85)